-To bridge the gap between the amount of debt the Federal Government can sell in the open market and what they want to spend the Federal Reserve will increase the creation of money from nothing backed by nothing from the current 720 billion per year to over 1 trillion.
+To bridge the gap between the amount of debt the Federal Government can sell in the open market and what they want to spend the Federal Reserve will increase the creation of money from nothing backed by nothing from the current 720 billion per year to over 1 trillion per year.

-With escalating Social Security and Medicare costs and the overly optimistic assumptions the Federal Government’s deficits as qualified by the increase in total Federal debt will be far greater then the projected 7.2 trillion through 2024.
+With escalating Social Security and Medicare costs and overly optimistic assumptions Federal deficits as qualified by the increase in total Federal debt will be far greater then the projected 7.2 trillion through 2024.
 Conservative independent estimates currently exceed 10 trillion.

-I can’t see buyers showing up for the Federal Government’s new issue parties to buy this 7+ to over 10 trillion in new debt with the worst credit rating in history, lowest yields in history and highest instrument and currency risk in history.
+I can’t see buyers showing up for the Federal Government’s new issue parties to buy over 10 trillion in new debt with the worst credit rating in history, lowest yields in history and highest instrument and currency risk in history.

-With no buyers for U.S. debt at rates the U.S. Government is willing to pay the Federal Government will dictate to the Federal Reserve to create the trillions necessary to buy and new issues that can be sold or assigned to Government trusts.
+With no buyers for U.S. debt at rates the U.S. Government will dictate to the Federal Reserve to create the trillions necessary to buy any new issues that can’t be sold or assigned to Government trusts.

 The creation of trillions more coupled with U.S. debt downgrades will cause the U.S. dollar’s trend to reverse from up to down.

-When the dollar’s price action moves below the, EMA9 (exponential moving average 9) the red line and the EMA9 moves below the EMA18 the blue line on the chart linked below trillions in U.S. dollar sales will engage and investors liquidate long dollar positions and speculative investors establish aggressive net new short positions.
+When the dollar’s price action moves below the, EMA9 (exponential moving average 9 the red line on the chart linked and below) and the EMA9 moves below the EMA18 (the blue line) trillions in U.S. dollar sales will engage and non U.S. investors liquidate long dollar positions and speculative investors establish aggressive net new shorts.

-Federal debt owned by non U.S. investors has and will see temporary demand pushing the total closer to 8 trillion, when the dollars trend softens you see liquidation engage, when the dollars trend is confirmed lower aggressive liquidation with downward momentum in U.S. debt prices accelerating exponentially as net new shorts enter the market.
+Federal debt owned by non U.S. investors has and will see temporary demand pushing the total closer to 8 trillion, when the dollars trend softens you see liquidation engage, when the dollars trend is confirmed lower we’ll see aggressive liquidation with net new shorts accelerating the move lower.